davep/davep.github.com/_posts/2020-08-23-the-pep-8-hill-i-will-die-on.md

 I can't.

-Rightly or wrongly, I just need to the code to breathe a bit.
+Rightly or wrongly, I just need for the code to breathe a bit.
 When I type
 this:

 ```python